rainerpm/CSAssignmentChecker/README.md

   * set the **textEditorLoc** variable to the location of a text editor (e.g. Notepad++) executable.
   * set the **diffLoc** variable to the location of the diff program (e.g. winMerge, meld, kdiff, or tkdiff) executable.
 ### Demo
 The demo verifies two student assignments (1) [encryption](https://docs.google.com/document/d/1mr5FHL-cf3T1kRR0F10KCWwGGdjZC4Cj/edit?usp=sharing&ouid=117088614197672338242&rtpof=true&sd=true) (2) [GCD](https://docs.google.com/document/d/14nIXTUOr70_zRUZojzMZhbs9AmTWs5WxatsVtjNT_c4/edit?usp=sharing).
-Follow the below steps and/or wath the demo video [download](https://drive.google.com/file/d/1o7TA-ym4WC4xezXcMf3mqvpzbMRN7Awm/view?usp=sharing) or [YouTube](https://youtu.be/Nr0t-hp050Y)
+Follow the below steps and/or watch the demo video: [download](https://drive.google.com/file/d/1o7TA-ym4WC4xezXcMf3mqvpzbMRN7Awm/view?usp=sharing) or [YouTube](https://youtu.be/Nr0t-hp050Y)
 * run CSassignmentChecker.py
   * since this is the first time the program has been run, the program creates some required directories.
   * You should now see the Main Menu\